Step 1: Create a Windows Forms Application project

 When you create a picture viewer, the first step is to create a Windows Forms Application project.

-On the menu bar, choose File, New, Project.
-The dialog box should look like this.
+On the menu bar, choose File > New > Project.
+The dialog box should look similar to the following screenshot.

 New project dialog box

-In the templates list, choose the Windows Forms Application icon.
+In the templates list, choose Windows Forms App (.NET Framework).
 Name the new form PictureViewer, and then choose the OK button.

 Visual Studio creates a solution for your program.
 A solution acts as a container for all of the projects and files needed by your program.
 These terms will be explained in more detail later in this tutorial.

-The interface contains three windows: a main window, Solution Explorer, and the Properties window.
+The development environment contains three windows: a main window, Solution Explorer, and the Properties window.

-Main window In this window, you'll do most of your work, such as working with forms and editing code.
-In the illustration, the window shows a form in the Form Editor.
+- Main window In this window, you'll do most of your work, such as working with forms and editing code.
+The window shows a form in the Form Editor.
 At the top of the window, the Start Page tab and the Form1.cs [Design] tab appear.
 (In Visual Basic, the tab name ends with .vb instead of .cs.)